-The vacation you’ve anticipating for months is finally there.
-You’re three days in, and you just feel tired.
-Can you identify?
+The vacation you’ve been anticipating for months is finally here.
+You’re three days in, and you feel tired.
+Just tired.

-I’ve experienced it far too often.
-Sometimes I became sick during the first days, or was just tired after the week instead of energized and filled with new ideas.
+Sometimes I grow sick during the first days or am just tired after the holiday week instead of energized and filled with new ideas.

-This happens when we enter the holidays with misconceptions of how we need to spend them.
-Get rid of them and replace them with the right principles, and you’ll see how your travels will inspire you, recharge you and do great things to your creative life.
+Because we enter the holidays with misconceptions about how we need to spend them.
+Get rid of them and replace them with the right principles, and you’ll see how your travelling will inspire you, recharge you and do great things to your creative life.

 This time, I wanted to do things differently.

-I’m writing this post from Sao Miguel, a Portuguese island that is part of the Azores – and I honestly love it!
-An in-depth report and a video will follow, in the meantime enjoy the first photos, and adopt some principles for creative traveling.
+I’m writing this post from Sao Miguel, a Portuguese island that is part of the Azores.

 Misconception #1: “I need to work more now and can relax on vacation later.”

-Especially as a freelancer (who does not get paid during their vacation), we work like crazy to make up for the time we spend away.
+Especially as a freelancer (who does not get paid during vacation), I work like crazy to make up for the time spend on holiday.
 The two weeks before my vacation are insane: I sleep 4 hours a day and need to work through dozens of projects.

-The principle is often hard to apply, but make sure you don’t work yourself into a burnout.
-Because if you do, your vacation will not make up for it, on the contrary.
+Make sure you don’t work yourself into a burnout.
+Your vacation will not make up for it, on the contrary.

-Very often, when I work like crazy and then, suddenly, stop and relax on vacation, I instantly get sick.
+When I work overwork myself and then stop and relax on vacation, I instantly get sick.
 My body is not pushed to its limits anymore.
 It senses that it can relax now, and hands me the bill for the hardships it had to endure.

 Don’t be fooled: the bill will come sooner or later.
-So know your limits, and don’t push them, especially not before a vacation.
+Know your limits, and don’t push them, especially not before a vacation.